 - A. Select the output load

 - B. Turn on/off the OVP (Over Voltage Protection)

-- C. Turn on/off the sync output.
-Only supported for external SAG1021I function/arbitrary waveform generator module.
+- C. Turn on/off the sync output

 - D. Do zero adjust

 - E. Set to default

 - F. Return to the previous menu

 Output Load

 The selected output load value must match the load impedance.
 Otherwise, the amplitude and offset of the output waveform of AWG will be incorrect.